FarazSahabi/DSA210_Project/README.md

 ## Project Synopsis

-In this project, I will analyze **how inflation impacts interest rates, consumer spending, investment, and stock market performance in the US**.
+In this project, I will analyze **how inflation impacts interest rates, consumer spending, investment, GDP (growth domestic product) and overall economy in the US**.
 The goal is to understand the relationships between these economic factors, identifying patterns and correlations using publicly available economic data.
 This debated topic could be of great significance and usefulness as understanding these relationships could explain the role of inflation in both economic recessions and expansions.
 I have chosen the United States as the subject of this project due to its rich availability of economic data, making it an ideal case for thorough and data-driven analysis.

 ---